agibes/practicing-bots/README.md

-The purpose of this project is to practice making discord bots
+Purpose: to make a discord bot

 I will be using the discord.js library and following the discord.js Guide and github documentation